Dikibe-23/customer-analytics/README.md

 that will help the business make targeted solutions to some of its business problems.

 ## METHOD
 We will utilize the power of segmentation to divide customers into subgroups based on their behavior and other types of shared characteristics.
-The result of this analysis can be used for predictive modelling for instance, to predict customers who are likely to leave a business, or default in loan repayment etc.

 ## BENEFITS OF THIS PROJECT
 To mention a few ;